Please direct media inquiries to:

 Newsom leans on climate bond to shore up ag and water spending in state budget, Agri-Pulse | January 2025

 “Without Prop.
-4, California’s food and farming systems would be facing another year of significant underinvestment,” said Brian Shobe, a CalCAN policy director.
+4, California’s food and farming systems would be facing another year of significant underinvestment,” said Brian Shobe, CalCAN policy director.

 RECENT PRESS RELEASES